rogithsaravanank/Prepping/Prepping/notes/Reference.md

 ## Service Discovery

-- Eureka, Netflix OSS: way applications and microservices locate each other on a network
+- Eureka(Netflix OSS) : way applications and microservices locate each other on a network
+- **Service Registry:** A centralized database or directory that stores information about available services and their locations.
+Services register themselves with the registry, and other services can query the registry to find their locations.

 ## Communication Between Microservices

 - Synchronous: client waits for the response (e.g., RestTemplate, gRPC)
-- Asynchronous: Kafka (KafkaTemplate.send), RabbitMQ (RabbitTemplate.convertAndSend with @RabbitListener)
+- Asynchronous: Services publish messages to a queue, and other services subscribe to the queue to consume messages Kafka (KafkaTemplate.send), RabbitMQ (RabbitTemplate.convertAndSend with @RabbitListener)

 ## Kafka

 - Distributed streaming platform for real-time data pipelines
 - Producer: sends record to Kafka topic
 - Consumer: reads the record from Kafka topic
+- Broker : kafka servers that stores the data and share it with other clusters.

-## Packages
+## Packages Java SpringBoot

 - Controller
-- Services
+- Service
-- Entities
+- Entity
 - Repository

 ## Communication Between Microservices: Sync vs Async